Swimming Pool Accident Attorney in Dothan, AL

 are subject to a statute of limitations in Alabama, it is highly recommended

-that you consult with a Dothan personal injury attorney as soon as possible.
+that you consult with a Dothan swimming pool accident attorney as soon

 you must file your case within two years.